Pontiac's Civil War Stories

 Henry B. Reed was born in Pennsylvania in 1833.
 He grew up there, and as a young man apprenticed to a shoemaker.
 As he matured, he started his own small shoe making factory in Pennsylvania in 1852.
 He sold his factory and moved to the Bloomington, Illinois area with his family in 1855.
 As leader of the political group called the "Wide-Awakes," he visited Pontiac promoting Lincoln during the 1858 Senatorial campaign.
 He liked what he found in Pontiac, and the next year moved his family to our small community.

 As soon as President Lincoln put out his call for 3 year volunteers, Reed was the first man from the City of Pontiac to volunteer.
 Reed immediately went to Joliet, Illinois and joined Company D of the 20th Illinois Infantry as a Sergeant.
 He fought at the battle of Fort Donelson (February 12 - 16, 1862), where he was promoted to Lieutenant.
 He then resigned from the 20th Illinois and returned to Pontiac.
 Reed returned home to play an important role as one of the experienced military men driving the formation of the 129th Illinois Infantry, the new regiment that was created and trained in Pontiac.
 As a Captain in the 129th, Reed took part in a number of battles, spent time guarding railroads and bridges, and was part of Sherman's army that marched to the sea.
-Reed was much loved by the men in the 129th because they felt he always looked out for them.
-Reed was believed by his men to be sincerely worried about their provisions, weaponry, and general health.
+Captain Reed was much appreciated by the men in the 129th.
+The men in Reed's unit were gratified to see that Reed, unlike some Union officers, was sincerely concerned about the average solider's clothing, provisions, weaponry, and general health.
 In his quiet, but effectual way, Reed made sure that the men who served under him were treated as well as conditions of war would allow.
-The respect and admiration Reed earned on the battlefield carried over into his civilian life, and he was called "Captain Reed" by his friends here in Pontiac long after the end of the war.
+The respect and admiration Reed earned in camp and on the battlefield carried over into his civilian life, and he was called "Captain Reed" by his friends here in Pontiac long after the end of the war.

 Reed returned to Pontiac after the war, and once again entered into the shoe business.
 However, his health began to decline, and he was forced to retire.
 He was later appointed by consecutive Illinois governors to care for the Memorial Hall in Springfield, a political appointment that recognized his service to his nation and the Republican party.
 He and his wife had nine children, of which six survived into adulthood.
 Captain Reed died Tuesday, February 5, 1901 in Pontiac.